-The file number is like the frame number on a roll of film.
-It can start counting in one of three different ways: [A-Reset], [Continuous], and [M-Reset].
-The images you take are automatically assigned a file number from 0001 to 9999.
+The file number is like the frame number on film.
+There are two file numbering methods: [A-Reset] and [Continuous].
+The captured pictures are automatically assigned a file number from 0001 to 9999.
 The images are saved in the selected folder.